Emanum/renewableAutomation/README.md

 For total_grid_power and total_pv_power I read all 3 Phases seperatly and combine then to one number each.

-This node is preconfigured to listen to our specific modbus server(ip,port,slaveID) and read the correct addresses.
-The addresses can be found in CCGX-Modbus-TCP-register-list-2.90.xlsl
+**This node is preconfigured to listen to our specific modbus server(ip,port,slaveID) and read the correct addresses.** The addresses can be found in CCGX-Modbus-TCP-register-list-2.90.xlsl

 Code: catkin_ws4/src/modbus-cpp/src/modbus.cpp
 catkin_ws4/src/modbus-cpp/src/modbus.h - this is an external lib from https://github.com/fz-lyu/modbuspp

 ### computeNode

 This is a listener and publisher nodes.
-I listen to the the topic from the modbus node apply some logic that decides when a relay should be open or closed.
+I listen to the topics from the modbus node apply some logic that decides when a relay should be open or closed.
 This value will get written on the topic relay1_state (1 => open, 0 => closed).

-Currently we have a simple threshhold for the total_grid_power which the relay opens or closes.
+Currently, we have a simple threshold for the total_grid_power which the relay opens or closes.
 In the future we want to extend that logic to also use the battery state and total_pv_power.

-This threshhold can be configured in the launch file. currentValue < threshhold -> open otherwise close.
+This threshold can be configured in the launch file. currentValue < threshold -> open otherwise close.

 Code: catkin_ws4/src/modbus-cpp/src/computeNode.cpp

 ### Rosserial Arduino Relay Toggle

-This is a listener node which runs on an arduino that is physically wired to a relay that can switch 220V 10A.
+This is a listener node which runs on an Arduino that is physically wired to a relay that can switch 220V 10A.
 This relay is connected to a standard power plug, so we can switch any device (that does not exceed the limits) with it.

 We listen to the relay1_state topic and either open or close the relay.